WordPress/gutenberg/docs/reference/faq.md

 Gutenberg will work in modern browsers, and Internet Explorer 11.

-Our [list of supported browsers can be found in this configuration file](https://github.com/WordPress/packages/blob/master/packages/browserslist-config/index.js).
+Our [list of supported browsers can be found in the Make WordPress handbook](https://make.wordpress.org/core/handbook/best-practices/browser-support/).
 By "modern browsers" we generally mean the *current and past two versions* of each major browser.

 ## How do I make my own block?